 More Ocean Drive Art Deco Hotels

-A good example of them is the Leslie building from 1937.
+A good example of the yellow Art Deco style is the Leslie building from 1937.

-The Ocean Drive Art Deco district at night
+The historic Ocean Drive Art Deco district at night

-The bars are often, but not always, packed with people, and if you have luck you can park right here.
+Most bars are packed with people, but if you have luck you can park right in front.

 Ocean Drive night life on Miami’s South Beach

 Shades of Green

 Not only buildings have neon lighting… look at this!

 The historic Ocean Drive Art Deco district in green lights